-Yu-Gi-Oh: Six More Awesome Traps For Any Deck
+Yu-Gi-Oh: Six More Awesome Traps for Any Deck

-Awhile back, we looked at six awesome Traps.
-Traps must be set before being played (you can't activate them the turn you set them), but they can be used on either player's turn.
+In Yu-Gi-Oh, Traps must be set before being played (you can't activate them the turn you set them), but they can be used on either player's turn.
 They typically harass your opponent in a variety of ways, often destroying opposing monsters, but some might surprise you with their potent defensive abilities.

 6. Call Of The Haunted